cs1302uga/cs1302-tutorials/unix/README.rst

 By defauly, the ``ls`` command displays the contents of a directory using its "simple" output format.
 A "long" output option can be specified by supplying a ``-l`` as a command-line argument.
-In addition to the name of each file, the following information is included in the "long" output format:
+In addition to the name of each file, additional information is included in the "long" output format, as described below the next few examples.

-* file type,
-* file mode bits (permissions),
-* number of hard links
-* owner name,
-* group name,
-* file size,
-* modification timestamp

 .. code-block:: shell